swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 }
 ```

-If the self of the actor were to be escaped on multiple execution paths, the ready call is injected in all apropriate paths, like this:
+If the self of the actor were to be escaped on multiple execution paths, the ready call is injected in all appropriate paths, like this:

 ```swift
 distributed actor DA {